Two Rooms: Celebrating the Songs of Elton John & Bernie Taupin: Track listing

-Companion Film
+Companion film

 Two versions of a documentary, also titled Two Rooms: Celebrating the Songs of Elton John & Bernie Taupin, exist.
-One was released internationally on VHS video with a running time of ninety minutes.
+The first was released internationally on VHS video with a running time of ninety minutes.
 The other aired on ABC television in 1992 as a one-hour special and featured a slightly different edit and contents.
 The television version was hosted by Sylvester Stallone.
 Stallone does not appear on the VHS version.
 Bruce Hornsby, George Michael, Hall & Oates and Oleta Adams appear in the television version but not the VHS version.